benevolent-games/tact/README.md

 ### 🎮 polling is good, actually
 - tact operates on the basis of *polling*
 - *"but polling is bad"* says you — but no — you're wrong — polling is unironically *based,* and you *should* do it
-- in a game, we want to be processing our inputs *every frame*
-- the gift of polling is total control over *when* inputs are processed
+- the gift of polling is total control over *when* inputs are processed, this is good for games
 - i will elaborate no further 🗿

 ### 🎮 basically how a device works